SMIL-SPCRAS/EMOLIPS/README.md

 To predict emotions and phrases for all videos in your folder, you should run the command ``python run.py --path_video video/ --path_save report/``.

-To get new video file with visualization of emotion prediction for each frame, you should run the command ``python visualization.py``.
+To get new video file with visualization of emotions- and phrases predictions, you should run the command ``python visualization.py``.
 Below are examples of test videos:

 ### Citation